How the University uses research participants’ personal data (fair processing notice)

 How the University keeps your personal data secure

-The University has put in place appropriate technical and organisational security measures to prevent your personal data from being accidentally lost, used or accessed in any unauthorised way or altered or disclosed.
-In addition, the University limits access to your personal data to the persons and organisations described above who have a need to access it.
-For further information, visit the University’s Information Security page.
+The University has appropriate technical and organisational security measures to prevent your personal data from being accidentally lost or used, accessed, altered or disclosed in any unauthorised way.
+In addition, the University limits access to your personal data to the persons and organisations, including those described in this notice, who have a lawful and legitimate need to access it.
+For further information, visit the University’s Information Security webpages.

-The University has also put in place procedures to deal with any suspected personal data security breach and will notify you and any applicable regulator of a suspected breach where legally required to do so.
+The University also has procedures to deal with any suspected personal data security breach, and will notify you and any applicable regulator of a suspected breach where we believe it is fair to do so or we are required by law.

 How long the University will retain your personal data